nhoyt/git-reference/commands.md

     git checkout -- <filename>

+### Revert all working copy files to versions currently in the index

+Note: All uncommitted working copy modifications will be lost!

+    git reset --hard HEAD

 ### Replace a working copy file with version from previous commit

 Note: Current version of `<filename>` will be overwritten!